dilipsundarraj1/Java-Course-Training/class-methods-constructors/README.md

 ### Object/Instance in Java:
+- Java is an object oriented language.
 - Syntax to create an object/Instance.

  ```aidl
 <class-name> <varialename> = new <classname>();
 ```